One World Week 2012, Sharing Destiny - Moving towards one world

 - and building a culture of peace?

-Do we accept that only by working together to meet these challenges can we share equitably the legacy we have received with our descendants
+We asked we could accept that it was only by working together to meet these challenges could we share quitably the legacy we have received with our descendants?

 “Towards this end, it is imperative that we, the peoples of Earth, declare our responsibility to one another, to the greater community of life, and to future generations.”

-In OWW 2012, under our theme of Sharing Destiny, one of the things we can be doing is looking at the outcomes of the Rio+20 conference which will be taking place in June this year.
-Representatives from around the world will be meeting at this UN environment summit to “secure renewed political commitment for sustainable development*, ... ”.
+In OWW 2012, under our theme of Sharing Destiny,we looked at the outcomes of the Rio+20 conference which took place in June, 2012.
+Representatives from around the world met at this UN environment summit to “secure renewed political commitment for sustainable development*, ... ”.

-The Stop Climate Chaos Coalition (SCCC), of which OWW has just become a member, is encouraging people to organise events to raise awareness of what is at stake at Rio in June and invite their MP to support a Rio Connection Declaration.
+The Stop Climate Chaos Coalition (SCCC), of which OWW is a member, encouraged people to organise events to raise awareness of what was at stake at Rio in June and invite their MP to support a Rio Connection Declaration.

-Getting involved at this stage would be a very useful way to start planning your OWW events in October.
-Have a look at the SCCC site where a Map tells you what is happening in your local area.
-You could get in touch with local branches of the SCCC members listed on the website.
+You could involve local representatives of other SCCC members in planning your OWW events for October.
+Have a look at the SCCC site where a Map tells you who is in your local area or you could get in touch with local branches of the SCCC members listed on the website.

-20 years ago, the 1992 UN Earth Summit in Rio de Janiero, Brazil, was unprecedented for a UN conference.
-It sought to help governments rethink economic development, recognising that economic and social progress depends on finding ways to prevent environmental degradation and preserve our resource base.
+In 1992, the UN Earth Summit in Rio de Janiero, Brazil, was unprecedented for a UN conference.
+It sought to help governments rethink economic development, recognising that economic and social progress depended on finding ways to prevent environmental degradation and preserve our resource base.
 Government representatives from around the world agreed to put in place:

 “A comprehensive plan of action to be taken globally, nationally and locally ... in every area in which human impacts on the environment.”
 (It became known as Agenda 21)